ibmendoza/itjumpstart/README.md

 Spread the word
 ---------------

 All materials are free of charge.
-ITJUMPSTART is a non-profit social mission that complements MOOCs and online learning.
+ITJUMPSTART is a social mission that complements MOOCs and online learning.
 ITJUMPSTART aims to provide an alternative learning system to IT.

 Contact
 -------